nupplaphil/friendica/doc/spec/api/mastodon.md

 #### iOS

 - [Mast](https://github.com/Beesitech/Mast) Doesn't accept the entered instance name.
-Claims that it is invalid (Message is: "Not a valid instance (may be closed or dead)")
+Claims that it is invalid (Message is: "Not a valid instance (maybe closed or dead)")
 - [Toot!](https://apps.apple.com/app/toot/id1229021451)

 ## Entities